 Protects the heart

 Tulsi has a powerful anti-oxidant component called Eugenol.
 This compound helps protect the heart by keeping one’s blood pressure under control and lowering his/her cholesterol levels.
-Chewing a few leaves of tulsi on an empty stomach everyday can both prevent and protect any heart ailments.
+Chewing a few leaves of Holy Basil on an empty stomach everyday can both prevent and protect any heart ailments.

 How to take Tulsi

-Tulsi fresh leaves, leaves powder, fresh leaves decoction, infusion can be used.
+Holy Basil fresh leaves, leaves powder, fresh leaves decoction, infusion can be used.
 Tulsi leaves powder is prepared by drying its leaves in shade and grinded to make powder.
-Various supplements that contain tulsi extracts are being manufactured and marketed by many pharmaceutical companies.
+Various supplements that contain Holy Basil extracts are being manufactured and marketed by many pharmaceutical companies.